Bending Basics 2012

 Proper measurement of formed parts

-Measuring hems, acute angles, and unparalleled flanges isn’t difficult—if you have the right tools and dimensional information, and you know how to use both properly.
+Measuring hems, acute angles, and unparalleled flanges aren’t difficult—if you have the right tools and dimensional information, and you know how to use both properly.

 Bending Basics 2017